Eightcap vs Spreadex 2026

 | Tier-4 Licenses | 2 | 0 |

-Eightcap offers two account types that affect your costs: the commission-based Raw account and the spread-only Standard account.
-On the Raw account, the average spread is 0.06 pips, and with a per-side commission of $3.50, the all-in cost comes to about 0.76 pips—just under the industry average of 0.8 pips.
-Overall, Eightcap is slightly pricier than the very cheapest forex brokers.
-Commissions and fees rating: 4 out of 5 stars; ranking: #27 of 63 (ForexBrokers.com).
+Eightcap offers two account types: the commission-based Raw account and the spread-only Standard account, across entities in Australia, the Bahamas, the U.K., and Cyprus.
+On the Raw account, Eightcap lists an average spread of 0.06 pips; once you add the $3.50 per-side commission, the all-in cost is about 0.76 pips—just under the industry average of 0.8 pips.
+Overall, Eightcap is slightly more expensive than the very cheapest forex brokers, but its Raw pricing is competitive for active traders.

-Spreadex reported an average EUR/USD spread of 0.81 pips in January 2024, with its 0.6-pip minimum achieved 60% of the time that month.
-Commissions and fees rating: 4 out of 5 stars; ranking: #28 of 63 (ForexBrokers.com).
+Spreadex reported an average EUR/USD spread of 0.81 pips in January 2024, with a 0.6-pip minimum achieved 60% of the time during the month.
+That means pricing can be tight frequently, but on average it sits a touch higher than Eightcap’s Raw all-in cost.
+Spreadex’s commissions and fees rating is 4 out of 5 stars, and it’s ranked #25 out of 63 for this category.

 | Feature |